julemai/nrcan-hfe/data/hfe/README.md

 The documentation ("HFE_ProductSpecifications.pdf") was obtained from https://open.canada.ca/data/en/dataset/fe83a604-aa5a-4e46-903c-685f8b0cc33c.

-The database in JSON format was provided by Philippe Aussant (philippe.aussant@NRCan-RNCan.gc.ca) on Aug 29, 2022.
+The database in JSON format (v1) was provided by Philippe Aussant (philippe.aussant@NRCan-RNCan.gc.ca) on Aug 29, 2022.

+The database in JSON format (v2) was provided by Philippe Aussant (philippe.aussant@NRCan-RNCan.gc.ca) on Sep 28, 2022.

 The following data were provided:
 * ``historical_flood.json`` ...
 This layer contains individual flood